Plessey AR-320: AR-320

 Shortly after the AR-3D shipped, NATO released a new contract for a mobile radar system for the southern flank.
 The main features were mobility, ECM resistance, and that it come from a European company.
-Plessey's AR-3D met two of these criterion, but was not able to meet the ECM requirement.
+Plessey's AR-3D met two of these criteria, but was not able to meet the ECM requirement.
 They approached ITT-Gilfillan in the late 1970s and arranged a deal whereby Plessey would license the S320 antenna and transmitter system and then adapt their existing AR-3D receivers and display systems to work with the new frequencies.
 The result was the AR-320.
 Likewise, ITT-Gilfillan gained access to Plessey's proven raster-scan display systems, which at that time were still relatively new technology.

 Around this time, the Royal Air Force began implementing its new Improved UKADGE radar network, which included the need for a mobile radar that would be stored away from the main radar stations and then set up in a pre-surveyed location in case the main stations were attacked.
 The AR-320 was an obvious choice for this role as it was precisely how the Marines were using the S320 under the name AN/TPS-32, and an RAF purchase would help potential sales to NATO.

 UKADGE was being managed by Hughes Aircraft, who were pushing their own Hughes Air Defense Radar (HADR) for the same role.
 After months of debate, in 1983 examples of the AR-320 were purchased under the RAF name AMES Type 93.
 The NATO sale was ultimately lost.
 The Type 93 systems were delivered in 1986, but by this time IUKADGE had run into significant problems with practically every other part of the overall system.
 It did not become operational until 1993, by which time the Warsaw Pact had broken up and the need for the mobile backup systems was no longer pressing.